dfsp-spirit/NeuroFormats.jl/README.md

 julia --project=.
 ```

+## Documentation

+The documentation is included with the package and can be browsed online at juliahub.
+It is not repeated on this website.

+Also keep in mind that you can get help on a function named `read_curv` from within Julia by typing `?read_curv`.

 ## Usage Example

 Please keep in mind that the API is not very stable yet.
 If you still want to give it a try already, here is an example for what you can do (after following the installation steps above):